jazzcloud/jazzcloud.github.io/_posts/2014-08-04-on-refactoring.markdown

 categories: refactoring
 ---

-I want to share an advise about refactoring, I learned recently.
+I want to share an advise about refactoring, I learned recently:

 __Don't push it too hard__ & __don't do it for free__